loosewheel/lwcomputers/readme.txt

 dig, place, drop, trash, craft and work with inventories.
 While a robot is running sneak + punch will open a form to stop it.

-This first time a computer or robot is placed in the world a form opens asking the player that placed it if the machine is public or private.
+The first time a computer or robot is placed in the world a form opens asking the player that placed it, if the machine is public or private.
 If private is selected, the player becomes the owner and other players (except those with protection_bypass privilege) cannot access it.
 The security interface in the machine's api can be used to manage players that can access the machine.
 If a player does not have access they can't dig, open or operate the terminal gui, or stop a robot.

 The persistence button toggles on and off.
-If persistence is on the block the computer is in remains loaded when out of range.
+If persistence is on, the block the computer is in remains loaded when out of range.
 This persistence is retained across world startups.
+Robots retain their persistence state when moved, computers do not.

 The Ctrl, Cap, Shift and Alt keys on the keyboard toggle down and up.
 When in the down state the key's label is suffixed with a "*".